SilkRose/Pony/stories/afterlife-affection/afterlife-affection.md

 *I miss her so much…*

-Before she can succumb to the sorrow swelling inside her, she shakes her head and leaves the room.
+Before she can succumb to the sorrow swelling inside her, she shakes her head and leaves.
 She quietly makes her way through the halls of Twilight's castle, finding her way outside.

 Taking in the cool night air, she sits down as the reality of what she's doing hits her.

 *I'm going to see an alternate reality pony version of my dead girlfriend.*

-As a few solemn tears escapes her eyes, she resolves herself.
+As a few tears escape her eyes, she resolves herself.

 *I need to see her again, even if it isn't truly* her.